techidaily/site-ai-driven-video-production/source/_posts/updated-best-free-video-editors-for-windows-imovie-equivalent-options.md

 **User Review**

 FlexClip being an online video editor means one thing; it does not use your PC's processing power.
 It also delivers what it promises.
-A [G2 reviewe](https://www.g2.com/products/flexclip/reviews/flexclip-review-5138003)r says, "I have used many video editing tools so far, but none is close to FlexClip when it comes to video editing."
+A [G2 reviewe](https://www.g2.com/products/flexclip/reviews/flexclip-review-5138003) r says, "I have used many video editing tools so far, but none is close to FlexClip when it comes to video editing."

 **Takeaway**